tckmn/phondue/README.md

 ## Usage

-As seen in the above screenshot, certain symbols of the IPA can be entered by clicking on them in the table.
+As seen in the above table, certain symbols of the IPA can be entered by clicking on them.
 However, it is far more efficient to use the many keyboard shortcuts that Phondue provides.
 These are called **digraphs**, since they are made up of two letters, and they allow you to type any IPA symbol with only a standard keyboard.

 These symbols were decided to be intuitive as possible: